hypered/blank/examples/blank-separate/README.md

-This is an example repository for [hypered/blank](https://github.com/hypered/blank) containing a `default.nix` file that separate the index and overview pages.
+This is an example repository for [hypered/blank](https://github.com/hypered/blank) containing a `default.nix` file that disable the separation of the index and overview pages.